 Administrative Personnel Allowance to Populated Joint Venture Rules

-The SBA regulations allow small business to populate the joint venture only with administrative personnel but not for direct labor but the regulations allow a joint venture to have “its own separate employees to perform administrative functions.”
+The SBA regulations allow small business to populate the joint venture only with administrative personnel but not for direct labor, but the regulations allow a joint venture to have “its own separate employees to perform administrative functions.”
 13 CFR 121.103(h).
 If challenged, you must be prepared to show that you meet the legal standard for populated joint venture entities.

 Other Changes to the SBA Joint Venture Rules

-The JV may not be awarded more than three contracts over a two year period without a finding of general affiliation.
+The Joint Venture Agreement can either be informal or formal (separate business structure).
+The agreement must be in writing.
+The JV may not be awarded more than three contracts over a two-year period without a finding of general affiliation.
 However, the parties can still form a new unpopulated joint venture and start the clock over again.

 Unpopulated Joint Venture – Percentage of Work Allowed